Timing belt wear and damage

 19. If necessary, remove the crankshaft sprocket and crankshaft sensor.

 20. If necessary, lock the camshaft with a wrench, unscrew the bolts and remove the camshaft sprockets.
-The intake camshaft sprocket has a mark on the front surface "I", and the exhaust valve shaft sprocket is marked "E".
+The intake camshaft sprocket has an "I" mark on the front surface, and the exhaust camshaft sprocket has an "E" mark.

 Examination

-Attention!
-While the timing belt is removed, try not to rotate the crankshaft and camshafts.
+Caution: While the timing belt is removed, try not to rotate the crankshaft or camshafts.

-1. Inspect idler pulley and idler pulley bearings to see if they rotate freely.
-Check the tensioner spring.
-Replace worn or damaged parts as necessary.
+1. Inspect the idler pulley and tensioner pulley bearings to ensure they rotate freely.
+Inspect the tensioner spring.
+Replace worn or damaged parts if necessary.

-2. If the timing belt has been severely damaged, carefully clean all the sprockets on which it was installed.
+2. If the timing belt has been severely damaged, thoroughly clean all the sprockets on which it was installed.

-3. If there are cracked or broken teeth on the belt, then the camshafts or the shafts of the water and oil pumps are sticking.
+3. If the belt has cracked or torn teeth, it means that the camshafts or the water and oil pump shafts are seizing.

 4. If the belt is badly worn, inspect the sprockets for scratches and burrs.

-5. If the belt is only worn on one side, check the belt guide and check the alignment of the sprockets.
+5. If the belt is worn on only one side, check the belt guide and check the sprocket alignment.

-6. If wear is found, be sure to replace the timing belt.
+6. If wear is detected, be sure to replace the timing belt.

 Installation